SPARQL-Anything/sparql.anything/docs/README.md

 Also a docker image can be used by following the instructions [here](BROWSER.md).

+### Java Library

+SPARQL Anything is available on [Maven Central](https://central.sonatype.com/search?namespace=io.github.sparql-anything).
+To use it as a Java library please follows the instructions [here](JAVA_LIBRARY.md)

 ### Python Library

 You can use SPARQL Anything as a Python library, see